 Class 1 Division 1 LED lighting (C1, D1) is mostly used in hazardous and very hazardous locations and areas.
 They are used to prevent high voltage and/or high amperage equipment from producing a spark or very hot elements (aka. a source of ignition).
 The obvious point is that you don’t see many LED lights giving off sparks, so why worry about it?
-The point is not to over-protect, but instead to add a layer of protection to what could become a source of ignition.
+The point is to add a layer of protection to what could become a source of ignition.

 There Are Lights Built to Measure